Video education and nurse-led reinforcement help with fall risk awareness

 The study offered a key insight for Dr. Cerilo.
 “The nurse plays the biggest role in fall risk awareness,” she says.
 “Reinforcement of fall prevention education through nurse communication can improve fall risk awareness among older adults.”

-Further research is needed to examine self-efficacy and engagement for fall prevention in larger, more diverse cohorts of hospitalized older adults.
+Further research is needed to examine self-efficacy and engagement for fall prevention in larger, more varied cohorts of hospitalized older adults.
 Study details and results were published in the January/February 2022 issue of Geriatric Nursing.

 Advertisement